ganadurai/single-node-apigee-hybrid-install/README.md

 ### Prerequisites

+Its **preferred** to run the GKE installation from within the Cloudshell of GCP console.
+All the needed tools is already configured.
+If following this installation other than CloudShell, follow the next two steps to get the needed tools and libraries.

 1. Install Terraform on the machine that initiates the install.
 [Linux Install](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)

 1. Install the tools needed on the machine where the deployment is executed. (git, google-cloud-sdk-gke-gcloud-auth-plugin, jq, kpt, kubectl, wget, docker).
 Execute the below commands to setup the tools in the instance, if missing in the instance where the setup is executed.